Music BA

 Upon completion of the program, graduates will:

-- Have a Rudimentary capacity to create original or derivative music (Composition/Improvisation)
+- Create original and derivative music (Composition/Improvisation)

-- Have the ability to work on musical problems by combining their capabilities in performance, aural, verbal and visual analysis; composition/improvisation; history and repertory (Synthesis)
+- Demonstrate ability to combine capabilities in performance; aural, verbal, and visual analysis; composition/improvisation; and history and repertory( Synthesis)

 Sample Four Year Plan